Gaby Mudingayi: Bologna

 On 21 July 2008, Mudingayi was sold to newly promoted team Bologna for €7 million, on a five-year contract. with part of the transfer receivable of Lazio was converted to the signing of Mourad Meghni outright, for an additional €1.75m.

 Mudingayi was an ever-present figure for the rossoblu during his spell, appearing in nearly 30 matches per season.

-Internazionale
+Inter Milan

-On 20 July 2012, Internazionale announced that they had signed Mudingayi from Bologna on loan, with an option to purchase.
+On 20 July 2012, Inter Milan announced that they had signed Mudingayi from Bologna on loan, with an option to purchase.
 The loan fee was €750,000.
 Behind Esteban Cambiasso, Walter Gargano and Zdravko Kuzmanović, he only appeared in nine matches during the campaign.
 Mudingayi also injured his Achilles tendon in January.

 In May 2013, after Gargano's departure, Mudingayi was signed permanently by the Nerazzurri for an additional €750,000 fee. on a two-year contract.
 However, he went on to appear only eight minutes during the whole season, being released in the following year.